Pycom Project PageLast on August 26 2021

 Sigfox battery monitor block diagram

-The first job is to update the firmware for the SiPy.
+The first job when the board has arrived, is to update the firmware for the SiPy.
 This process will also display the device ID and PAC numbers, both of which are required when you register the devices on the Sigfox website.